Extensible Skills Specification

 The extensibility detector MUST check signals in the following order of strength (highest wins):

-- Extensible: DCI block with
+- Extensible: Instruction-based skill-memories loading block (e.g.,

-skill-memoriesreference - Semi-extensible: DCI block without
+**Skill Memories**: If .specweave/skill-memories/...), OR legacy DCI block withskill-memoriesreference - Semi-extensible: DCI block without

 skill-memories, OR keyword pattern matches - Not extensible: No signals detected